xucailiang/xucailiang/README.md

 ## Hi there 👋 I'm xucailiang, You can also call me Justin

-I'm a web application developer with a background in big data engineering, currently focused on AI application development.
+I'm a web application developer with a background in Data platform, currently focused on AI application development.

 ## 🌐 Technologies I Use
 - **Languages**: Python, Java